Job Searching and Career Planning Guide

 Job Market Trends and Job Search Strategies

-The job market is always changing, and it's essential to stay up-to-date on the latest trends and job search strategies.
-According to a recent survey, the majority of job seekers are using online job boards and company websites to find job openings, while a growing number of job seekers are also using social media networks, such as LinkedIn, to network with potential employers.
+According to a recent survey, the majority of job seekers use online job boards and company websites to find job openings.
+At the same time, many people also use social media networks, such as LinkedIn, to network with potential employers.

 Effective Resume Building and Cover Letter Writing